Berserk: The Golden Age Arc (I, II, III) remake is beautiful but kind of useless

 At the end of the day I finished all three films and they’re not the worst thing to happen to either anime (I’d wager Attack On Titan’s live action version is going to snatch that crown) or to your life.
 Can you live without them?
 Yes.
 If you’re bored should you watch them?
 Sure, it’s better than watching Jupiter Ascending.

-Recommendation: If you’ve ever wondered what it’s like to watch something that’s epic but still leaves you feeling a little underwhelmed then these movies will do it for you.
+Mood Rating: If you’ve ever wondered what it’s like to watch something that’s epic but still leaves you feeling a little underwhelmed then these movies will do it for you.